VKyl/genesis_test_react/README.md

 easy for storing and retrieving data.
 So I needed an extra library `mongoose` and also
-I've added `TypeScript` to **Node.js** for better control on types.
+I've added `TypeScript` to **Node.js** for better control on types and express for REST API.

 ### All of my services are in `/services` folder, a bit about them:

-I decided to separate the DB interactions into a separate singleton `DatabaseService()`
+I decided to separate the DB interactions into a singleton class `DatabaseService()` either with `SessionService()`

+Also, bots and creating chats as new user appears made in way, that they could be easily utilized without breaking the main logic

+## Frontend

+Queries are done using useQuery hook from `react-query` For post calls used axios, and for notifications about updates socket.io-client

+## About chats and bots

+At each new session new bots are created (this was done intentionally, to show offline/online feature).

+And each time new `USER`authenticates, server creates new chats with `EVERY` user that was created before